stefanwille/crystal-redis/README.md

 #### Connection Pooling

-Since version 2.0.0, a connection pool is builtin.
+Since version 2.0.0, a connection pool is built in.
 It is used implicitly through `Redis::PooledClient`:

 ```Crystal
 redis = Redis::PooledClient.new